DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Imagine, then, if a malicious attacker somehow manages to ascertain the state a computer was in when it generated a random number, for instance to produce an SSH-key.
-This attacker then has the opportunity to accurately reproduce the exact, deterministic state that produced said random number, in essence removing the safety that randomness brings.
+This hypothetical attacker has the opportunity to accurately reproduce the exact, deterministic state that produced said random number, in essence removing the safety that randomness brings.
 While it may sound unrealistic, the exponential increase in processing power and the burgeoning field of quantum computing does introduce the possibility that one day, what we perceive as random is nothing more than a simple algorithm to crack.